The Best Seasonal Produce for Autumn

 Packed with antioxidants and vitamin K, grapes make a delicious and healthy snack.
 Look for plump grapes with a green, flexible stem.
 They’re the perfect compliment to salads with nuts and seeds, and dressed with tangy vinaigrette.

-One of the most common and kid friendly vegetables, green beans are high in fiber, vitamins, calcium, potassium, and iron.
+One of the most common and kid friendly fall produce vegetables is green beans.
+Green beans are high in fiber, vitamins, calcium, potassium, and iron.
 Known as string beans, snap beans, or Haricot Verts, green beans are the young unripe fruit and pod of bean plants.
 While there are over 100 varieties ranging from green to yellow to purple, the key to green beans popularity is their versatility and mild flavor.
 The can be quickly blanched and served with other cold veggies, or they can be boiled, sautéed, roasted, or added to soups and stews.
 To store, put unwashed beans in a plastic bag or container and store in the crisper for up to a week.
 To use simply trim any dry or browned ends and snap into bite sized pieces!

+No Fall Produce Guide would be complete without beets.
 Packed with essential nutrients, beetroots are a great source of fiber, folate (vitamin B9), manganese, potassium, iron, and vitamin C. Beetroots and beetroot juice have been associated with numerous health benefits, including improved blood flow, lower blood pressure, and increased exercise performance.

 It’s okay.
 Give that pear a little squeeze.
 It should give a little so you know it’s ripe.
 If it’s soft, leave it on the shelf.
 Pears are an extremely versatile fruit used in baking and cooking.